15,000 HOURS “LIVE” ON THE AIR!

-With a Peabody, a mantle of Emmys, and an amazing cast of TV characters from around the world, Ray’s track record is clear and quantifiable: From early morning to prime time, Ray has built a career on producing personalities.
+With a Peabody, a mantle of Emmys, and an amazing cast of TV characters from around the world, Ray’s track record is clear and quantifiable: From early morning to prime time, Raymond J Brune (bru’-nee) has built a career on producing personalities.
 Some of the most famous faces on the air, on the web and streaming in the palm of your hand were discovered and/or mentored by Ray.
-As an Executive Producer for local, cable and network morning shows, he’s produced more than 15,000 hours of personality-driven, “live” TV from the control room…and counting.
-As CEO of his own production company, he’s created prime time docu-dramas, court and game shows that are airing & streaming in syndication around the globe.
+As an Executive Producer for local, cable, network and digital morning shows, he’s produced more than 15,000 hours of personality-driven, “live” TV from the control room… and counting.
+As CEO of his own production company, he’s created prime-time docu-dramas, court and game shows that are airing & streaming in syndication around the globe.

 Ray has been called the “Father of Los Angeles morning TV” by longtime L.A. anchorman Carlos Amezcua.
 His expertise and success in morning TV is unparalleled.
-Most recently, Ray was recruited to create and EP Eye Opener, the national morning show for the Tribune station group.
-The show premiered in May of 2011 and in just 10 weeks on the air in its Houston test market, beat the local and national competition in the 18-35 & 18-49 demo.
+Perfect example – Ray was recruited to create and EP Eye Opener, the national morning show for the Tribune station group.
+The show premiered in May of 2011 and in just 10 weeks on the air in its Houston test market, beat the local and network competition in the 18-35 & 18-49 demo.
 In 2014, he was recruited back to Eye Opener to fix it after losing its way.
 In just six months he added 50% more viewers to the show.

 Ray first woke up Los Angeles with his irreverent approach to morning television – the KTLA Morning News.
 With its mix of news, off-beat celebrity interviews, and casual conversation, the two-hour program (later expanded to four hours) was consistently #1-rated for 14 consecutive sweeps under Ray’s watch.
 His format for the show was, according to Tribune executive John Reardon, “the most copied and imitated format of any show in the history of television.”
 And the show was the highest-rated local morning program -ever-.